What the World's First Bus Rapid Transit System Can Teach Us

 Curitiba, Brazil pioneered the use of bus rapid transit and paved the way for other countries in Latin America and around the world.

-Curitiba City, in the Brazilian state of Parana, is widely known as the pioneer for Bus Rapid Transport (BRT) in the world.
+Curitiba City, in the Brazilian state of Parana, is widely known as the pioneer for Bus Rapid Transit (BRT) in the world.
 It was launched in 1974 with conventional buses in mixed traffic.
 Curitiba was the first city in Brazil to organize private bus operation in catchment areas and the first city in the world to implement a full BRT system.

 Through consistent innovation, it has grown from a simple bus system to highly advanced network of bus lines.